 The DLV for 2021 engaged two new clients, University of Sunshine Coast (USC) – Moreton Bay and Medline Australia.
 We had a flurry of students applying to be part of the program, who subsequently had the opportunity to show us their creative thinking and entrepreneurial skills during an on-site Spy Challenge facilitated by Directors of the Extraordinary.
 Honing their spy skills and having a blast, twenty (20) students were offered positions in the Design Led Venture (DLV) 2021 Program.
 They had the opportunity to choose their client and fully commit to the program, run for 2.5 hours a week during school time.

-Design Led Ventures (DLV) enable learners and organisations to grow as innovative thinkers through developing innovative functional solutions that enhance how we live.
-The DLV is underpinned by a design led process which provides opportunities for learners to understand authentic needs and issues within a variety of context.
+The DLV program enables our students to grow as innovative thinkers through developing innovative functional solutions that enhance how we live.
+The DLV is underpinned by a design led process which provides opportunities for learners to understand authentic needs and issues within a variety of contexts.

 Over the course of 15 weeks, 20 students from St Paul’s School in North Brisbane across Years 7-12 were engaged by two companies to help them solve business improvement challenges as part of a Design Led Venture.

 The two companies were RACQ’s Youth Division (Free 2 Go), which specialises in insurance for people aged 16-24, and Anti-Ordinary, a startup which has designed a skiing/snowboarding helmet that looks like a beanie.

 A group of students from Years 6 to 12 took part in a Design Led Venture which worked with the World’s Biggest Garage Sale (WBGS) to understand and identify a need, opportunity or problem to resolve.
 The students worked through an iterative design-led process to deliver an innovative solution.